CSESandeepan39/CSESandeepan39/README.md

 ## Hi there, I'm Sandeepan👋
 <img src="https://i.imgur.com/TQHkirh.gif" align="center"/>

-- 👨‍🏫 I’m  worked as a Web Dev Intern for Let's Grow More and The Sparks Foundation
+- 👨‍🏫 I have worked as a Web Dev Intern for Let's Grow More and The Sparks Foundation
 - 🔭 Open-source contributor for GWOC'21 [Here](https://www.linkedin.com/posts/activity-6829694955611594752-U2He)
 - 🌱 I’m currently learning Machine learning and Competitive Programming.
 - 🥅 Goals: Contribute more to Open Source projects